softnoesis/ShakeBug/README.md

 ### CocoaPods

-To integrate Buglife into your Xcode project using [CocoaPods](https://cocoapods.org), specify it in your `Podfile`:
+To integrate ShakeBug into your Xcode project using [CocoaPods](https://cocoapods.org), specify it in your `Podfile`:

 ```ruby
 pod 'ShakeBug'